neronasee/prjctr/homework_24/README.md

 Compare their parameters: size, ability to roll back at specific time point, speed of roll back, cost

+## Note

+we'll implement only Full and Incremental backups

 ## How to run

 To run mysql instance: